 Here are three European regulations that exemplify this change:

-The regulation on electronic identification and trust services for electronic transactions (e-IDAS) controls e-signatures across EU.
+Electronic identification and trust services for electronic transactions (e-IDAS) controls e-signatures across EU.
 It entered into force in 2016 and some requirements will become applicable by October 2018, including cross-border recognition of e-IDs.
 Its goal is standardizing and enabling the widespread use of electronic signatures.
 E-IDAS creates a clear, unique, and common legal framework around the use of electronic signatures, allowing financial institutions to adopt this technology and offer more digital benefits.

 The General Data Protection Rule (GDPR), scheduled to go live in May 2018, reinforces and normalizes data protection for individuals within the EU.
 It gives citizens control of their personal data by asking their explicit consent for personal data treatment.
 GDPR offers the financial services industry the opportunity to rationalize and minimize data by cleaning it up and organizing it according to purpose.
 It also allows forward-thinking businesses the chance to engage and empower their customer, which in turn helps to reshape the relationship between the two.